 Two years might seem like a long time.
 But when it comes to building a strong, premises liability case, the sooner you start working on your case, the better.
 Evidence often disappears.
 Memories fade.

 An experienced premises liability attorney can gather the evidence you need to build a strong legal case.
-At Team LGM, we know how to investigate such accidents.
+We know how to investigate such accidents.
 That’s how we consistently obtained sizable settlements and verdicts for premises liability accident victims.

-Contact our law firm and find out how Landskroner Grieco Merriman, LLC, can help you.
+Contact our law firm and find out how Merriman Legal, LLC, can help you.
 Call 866-823-3332 and schedule a no cost consultation.
 We’re conveniently located in Cleveland and serve people throughout Ohio.

 Slip and fall accidents often occur due to the negligence of property owners.
 In particular, wet surfaces often result in slip and fall accidents in restaurants, stores, hotels, shopping malls, amusement parts and other public places.